elastic/beats/libbeat/publisher/queue/diskqueue/docs/on-disk-structures.md

 unsigned 32-bit integer in little-endian format.
 The second field is a count of the number of frames in the segment, which is an unsigned 32-bit integer in little-endian format.
 The third field holds bit flags, which signify options.
-The size of options is 8-bits in little-endian format.
+The size of options is 32-bits in little-endian format.

-If the options field has the 0x1 bit set, then encryption is enabled.
+If the options field has the first bit set, then encryption is enabled.
 In which case, the next 128-bits are the initialization vector and the rest of the file is encrypted frames.
 If the field is not set, un-encrypted frames follow the header.